-Winter Pruning of Outdoor Roses
+Winter Pruning of Outdoor Roses-It's Time

 In December to early January on the valley floor of Kern County, annual winter pruning will be needed for hybrid teas and grandifloras.
 The time of pruning can be delayed in mountain areas until the coldest weather has passed, but before bud swell occurs.